Back to blog

 What should an Android app migration checklist include?

-It should include target API and build-tool audit, dependency cleanup, permission and privacy review, security testing, UX and accessibility checks, device compatibility, performance profiling, Play Console policy checks, release evidence, and rollback planning.
+It should include target API requirements, build tooling, dependency and SDK cleanup, permission and privacy review, security controls, UX and accessibility testing, device coverage, Play Store release evidence, staged rollout, monitoring, and rollback.

 Android App DevelopmentMobile App QAApp ModernizationPlay Store Readiness